 Stephen Lara did everything right.
 He served his country in the Marines for over 16 years, including tours in Iraq and Afghanistan.
 He is devoted to his two daughters and has been saving to buy a house where they can live with him.
-But his plans came crashing down last winter, when the Nevada Highway Patrol seized his life savings.
+But his plans came crashing down in the winter of 2021, when the Nevada Highway Patrol seized his life savings.
 The officers knew they had no evidence of any crime, but they took Stephen’s money anyway to hand over to the U.S. Drug Enforcement Administration (DEA), in the anticipation that the federal agency could take Stephen’s money and kick back a portion of the proceeds to the Highway Patrol through a program called “equitable sharing.”

 On his drive from Texas to California, a Nevada Highway Patrol officer engineered a reason to pull him over, saying that he passed too closely to a tanker truck.
 The officer who pulled Stephen over complimented his driving but nevertheless prolonged the stop and asked a series of questions about Stephen’s life and travels.
 Stephen told the officer that his life savings was in the trunk.
 Another group of officers arrived, and Stephen gave them permission to search his car.
 They found a backpack with Stephen’s money, just where he said it would be, along with receipts showing all his bank withdrawals.
 After a debate amongst the officers, which was recorded on body camera footage, they decided to seize his life savings.